 A salient feature of the Child Custody law that it distinguishes between a Custodian and a Guardian.
 A guardian of a child provides for the financial support of the child, making decisions as to the child’s education and generally to oversee the affairs of the child.
 Whereas, the custodian will address the child’s daily affairs of nurturing him or her while having actual and physical custody of the child.
 Generally Custody is granted to the mother and the guardianship is granted to the father.
 However, it all depends on what is in the best interest of the child which will be arrived by the Court.

-Our Proconsult Family Lawyers are adapt in light of the UAE Child Custody Law and we seek to bring about the best legal support required for the spouses during their tough times specially during a period of divorce which can be tiresome and stressful.
+Our Proconsult Family Lawyers are adept in light of the UAE Child Custody Law and we seek to bring about the best legal support required for the spouses during their tough times specially during a period of divorce which can be tiresome and stressful.